TheresaLui/SelfHelpContent_v2/articles/microsoft.networkinsights/appgtw-toofewapplicationgatewayintances-diag.md

 />
 # Application Gateway Performance Affected by Too Few Instances Running
 <!--issueDescription-->
-Found **<!--$InstanceCount-->[InstanceCount]<!--/$InstanceCount-->** application gateway instances running.
-The suggested number is at least 2 for load balancing and fault tolerance.
+We found **<!--$InstanceCount-->[InstanceCount]<!--/$InstanceCount-->** Application Gateway instances running.
 Application Gateway supports high availability scenarios when you have two or more instances deployed.
-Azure distributes these instances across update and fault domains to ensure that all instances do not fail at the same time.
-Application Gateway supports scalability by adding multiple instances of the same gateway to share the load.
+Azure distributes these instances across update and fault domains to ensure that all instances will not fail at the same time.
 <!--/issueDescription-->
 ## **Steps to resolve the issue**
 Add at least one additional Application Gateway instance in the 'Configuration' blade of your Application Gateway.